QYhB05/MomoTech/README.md

 It includes many special machine and item to make you play more enjoyable!

 (For example, somthing could generate different kinds of stones/fishes/string/... even command blocks!
-Or something could effect you saturation in minecraft, there's more things are waiting for you explore!)
+Or something could effect you saturation in minecraft, there's more things are waiting for you to explore!)

 This project is still processing (Maybe it will be update after 2024.6, because I need to prepare a exam).